Popes Island (New Brunswick)

 Popes Island is an undeveloped island in the West Isles Parish of Charlotte County, New Brunswick, Canada, where the Bay of Fundy enters Passamaquoddy Bay.

+As Warren Hatheway was unsuccessful in his bid to be granted Bar Island off the northern shore of Deer Island against the wishes of Thomas Farrell, between 1810-1817 he was awarded a grant of six small nearby islets including Hardwood Island, Popes Island, Nubble Island, Dinner Island Simpsons Island and Fish Island.

 There is a seven-fathom patch between Pope's and Chocolate Cove.

+In 1832, commissioner of Crown Lands Thomas Baillie wrote that the island had "very little value".

 In December 1985, a study by Parks Canada assessed the island's value as $3,600.